pocket-id/website/docs/client-examples/jellyfin.md

 Done!
 You have successfully set up SSO for your Jellyfin instance using Pocket ID.

+> [!NOTE]
-> **Note:** Sometimes there may be a brief delay when using the custom menu option.
+> Sometimes there may be a brief delay when using the custom menu option.
 This is related to the Jellyfin plugin and not Pocket ID.

 If your users already have accounts, as long as their Pocket ID username matches their Jellyfin ID, they will be logged in automatically.
 Otherwise, a new user will be created with access to all of your folders.
 Of course, you can modify this in your configuration as desired.